-- BHS continues to achieve AYP (Adequate Yearly Progress as mandated by NCLB, No Child Left Behind federal legislation) - All CAPT assessments ranked in the top half of our District Reference Group (DRG B) with Writing in the top quartile. - 125 students or 53% of 10th graders met goal on all 4 CAPT tests - 34 students or 14% scored in the advanced goal performance level on all 4 CAPT tests. - BHS has a graduation rate of 99.1% - 87.5% of BHS graduates attend college, with 84.5 attending four year schools.
+- BHS continues to achieve AYP (Adequate Yearly Progress as mandated by NCLB, No Child Left Behind federal legislation) - All CAPT assessments ranked in the top half of our District Reference Group (DRG B) with Writing in the top quartile. - 125 students or 53% of 10th graders met goal on all 4 CAPT tests - 34 students or 14% scored in the advanced goal performance level on all 4 CAPT tests. - BHS has a graduation rate of 96.2% - 94.5% of BHS graduates attend either two year or four year colleges.